 Follow our coverage of the war on the @Kyivpost_official.

-Evelyn Farkas of the McCain Institute, recently returned from Ukraine, told the network, “This war is not popular in Russia, but Putin is not likely to want to give up territory gained in Ukraine.”
-She noted that the incoming administration is expected to issue an ultimatum to both sides near the beginning of the new term and that it is “likely that Trump will cut off assistance if Ukraine doesn’t play ball.”
+Evelyn Farkas of the McCain Institute, who recently returned from Ukraine, told the network, “This war is not popular in Russia, but Putin is not likely to want to give up territory gained in Ukraine.”
+She said the incoming administration is expected to issue an ultimatum allegedly to both sides near the beginning of the new term and that it is “likely that Trump will cut off assistance if Ukraine doesn’t play ball.”

-On the other hand, noted Col. Cedric Lighton on the same network, “If Russia balks, the US could reopen the spigot of aid.”
+On the other hand, Col. Cedric Lighton said on the same network, “If Russia balks, the US could reopen the spigot of aid.”

 On Wednesday, Trump revealed that he was nominating staunch loyalist and retired Lt.
 Gen. Keith Kellogg as his Ukraine envoy, charged with ending the nearly three-year Russian invasion.

-A fixture on the cable news circuit, the 80-year-old national security veteran co-wrote an academic paper earlier this year calling for Washington to leverage military aid as a means of pushing for peace talks.
+A fixture on the cable news circuit, the 80-year-old national security veteran co-wrote an academic paper earlier this year calling for Washington to leverage military aid to force Kyiv into peace talks.

-“General Kellogg at least has an understanding of the military situation in Ukraine,” Col. Lighton said when comparing the general with other potential picks for the Ukraine war tsar, such as Russia-born lawyer and close Trump aide Boris Epshteyn.
+“General Kellogg at least has an understanding of the military situation in Ukraine,” Col. Lighton said when comparing the general with other potential picks for Trump’s Russo-Ukraine war tsar, such as Russian-born lawyer and close Trump aide Boris Epshteyn.

 🧵🇺🇸🇺🇦 BREAKING: Lt Gen (ret.)
 Keith Kellogg will be President Trump's Special Envoy to Ukraine.